caltechlibrary/newt/README.md

 - transformation data representations (if needed) using a light weight web service
 - code generation where appropriate

-In 2024 the first three can be provided by off the self software mentioned previously.
+In 2024 the much can be provided by off the self software.
 Newt provides a few tools to fill in the gaps.

 - `newtrouter` is a stateless web service (a.k.a. micro service) that routes a web request through a data pipeline built from other web services
 - `newtgenerator` is a code generator understands the data models described in Newt's YAML configuration file.
 Newt targets generating code to setup Postgres and PostgREST or generate Mustache templates